What is a peripheral artery angioplasty?

 Your arteries can get narrowed by a substance called plaque.
 Plaque is a buildup of fats in your arteries.

-You may be awake for the procedure.
+You may be asleep for the procedure.
+Or you may be awake.
 You will get medicine to prevent pain and help you relax (anesthesia).
 First, your doctor will do a test to find narrowed arteries.
-They will put a tiny tube into an artery in your groin or leg.
+Your doctor will put a tiny tube into an artery in your groin or wrist.
 This tube is called a catheter.
 The doctor moves the catheter through the artery and puts a dye into it.
 The dye makes your arteries show up on X-ray pictures.
 This lets the doctor see any narrowed parts of the arteries.

 If your doctor finds a narrowed artery, they may do an angioplasty.
 To do this, the doctor uses a catheter with a balloon at the tip.
 It goes into the artery in your groin or leg.
-They move the balloon to the narrowed area and inflate it.
+The doctor moves the balloon to the narrowed area and inflates it.
 The balloon presses the plaque against the walls of the artery.
 This makes more room for blood to flow.
 The doctor may also put a stent in your artery.
 A stent is a small tube that helps keep the artery open.
-It can also keep small pieces of plaque from breaking off and causing problems.

-You may need to spend the night in the hospital.
-Then you will need to take it easy at home 1 or 2 days after the procedure.
+You may go home the same day.
+Or you may spend the night in the hospital.
+For 1 or 2 days after the procedure, you will need to take it easy at home.

 How do you prepare for the procedure?